Battlefield Earth (novel): Plot

-Months later, Jonnie and the Scots disrupt the semi-annual teleportation of personnel and other goods to Psychlo, using Psychlo technology against the Psychlos and gaining control of the planet.
-A year after humans gained control of the planet, other alien races arrived and orbited the Earth.
+Months later, Jonnie and the Scots disrupt the semi-annual teleportation of personnel and other goods to Psychlo, using their own technology against the Psychlos and gaining control of the planet.
+A year later, other alien races arrive and orbit the Earth.
 Threatened by these races, Jonnie simultaneously opposes a race of intergalactic bankers seeking to repossess the Earth for unpaid debts.
-The security and independence of humanity once again threatened, Jonnie eventually discovers that Psychlo was destroyed by Jonnie and the Scots, mainly by transporting radiative material into the Psychlo atmosphere which caused a chain reaction, and that all other Psychlo facilities throughout the universes were also destroyed from teleporting traces of radiation, effectively dooming the Psychlos to extinction.
-He then works out a way to prevent the repossession of Earth.
+The security and independence of humanity once again threatened, Jonnie eventually discovers that Psychlo was destroyed by Jonnie and the Scots after they sent manmade nuclear warheads to Psychlo alongside Terl, detonating the planets atmosphere and turning it into a highly radioactive star.
+Not knowing what had happened to their homeworld, every mine site on every Psychlo-owned planet was instantly destroyed when attempting to teleport materials to Psychlo.

+Jonnie discovers that all Psychlos had inhibiter chips implanted in their brains by their rulers to control them, and force any Psychlo to become violent towards any species if they inquired about Psychlo math or technology.
+He figures out how to remove the chips without harming the Psychlos, which removes all excessive aggression.

+Finally, Jonnie works out a way to prevent the repossession of Earth.
 With the help of an aged Psychlo mathematician, Jonnie learns about Psychlo math and how the Psychlos protected their technology.
-Humans begin to rediscover their history, and with the Earth secure and the human population growing, a middle-aged Jonnie takes supplies and quietly slips away to the Rocky Mountains.
+Jonnie also learns at this point that because Psychlo females were sterilized before being sent to Psychlo-owned planets the destruction of Planet Psychlo has effectively doomed the Psychlos to extinction.
+Jonnie makes a deal with the bankers to produce Psychlo teleportation pads in exchange for Earth's independence.
+As humans begin to rediscover their history, and with the Earth secure and the human population growing, a middle-aged Jonnie takes supplies and quietly slips away to the Rocky Mountains.
 He becomes a figure of legend.